-Flurothyl seizures.
 The experimental animals were placed in an airtight chamber (14 l) with an external air supply.
-Flurothyl (di-(2,2,2,-trifluoroethyl)ether - $C_4H_4F_6O$) was administered at a constant rate (30 μl/min; via an infusion pump onto a filter pad suspended at the top of the chamber) until a tonic-clonic seizure was observed.
-Immediately after the onset of the generalized tonic-clonic seizure, the air inside the chamber was exchanged.
-Seizures ceased within 100.2 ± 9.17 s of evacuation of flurothyl vapors.
+Flurothyl (di-(2,2,2,-trifluoroethyl)ether - $C_4H_4F_6O$ ) was administered at a constant rate (30 μl/min; via an infusion pump onto a filter pad suspended at the top of the chamber) until a tonic-clonic seizure was observed.
+Immediately after the onset of the generalized tonicclonic seizure, the air inside the chamber was exchanged.
+Seizures ceased within 100.2 $\pm$ 9.2 s of evacuation of flurothyl vapors.
 Seizure latencies (time needed to induce a tonic-clonic seizure) were measured.
-The mean latency (\pm SEM) was 8 min 20 s \pm 29.76 s, which is similar to the values obtained in previous experiments.
-The animals were then transferred to another room (distant approx. 18 m) where the plantar tests and somatosensory sensitivity (von Frey hairs) tests were conducted.
-Control animals were placed in similar chamber (without flurothyl vapor) for 10 minutes.
+The mean latency ( $\pm$ S.E.M.) was 8 min 20 s $\pm$ 30 s, which is similar to the values obtained in previous experiments.
+The animals were then transferred to another room (distant about 18 m) where the plantar tests and somatosensory sensitivity (von Frey hairs) tests were conducted.
+Control animals were placed in similar chamber (without flurothyl vapor) for 10 min.
 The chamber was not located in the same room where the seizures were evoked.

-Special note: The time at which seizures were induced in the experimental group is an important reference point in time.
+Please, note that the time at which seizures were induced in the experimental group is an important reference point in time.
 Other measurements, for both the control and experimental group are made relative to this point in time.
 Recognize that terms like pre-seizure and post-seizure are used to reference this point, however, only the animals in the experimental group actually experienced a seizure.

-The first post-seizure measurements were taken 5 minutes after the seizure ended.
+The first post-seizure measurements were taken 5 min after the seizure ended.
 The next measurement was taken 60 min post-seizure.
-Subsequent measurements were taken at 24 hour intervals, i.e. 24, 48, 72 and 96 hours post-seizure.
+Subsequent measurements were taken at 24-h intervals, i.e. 24, 48, 72 and 96 h post-seizure.
 The same tests were performed on the control animals at the same, above mentioned, times.